philipdarke/simple-thesis/README.md

 ### Font

 * Body text is 12pt.
-* Captions and footnotes are smaller to distinguish them from body text.
-This is a departure from Newcastle University requirements which state "All text should be 12-point except for headings".
+* Captions and footnotes are smaller to distinguish them from body text[^4].
+[^4]: This is a departure from Newcastle University requirements which state "All text should be 12-point except for headings"

 ### Layout